Ruthless for Life (song)

 "Ruthless for Life" is the first single from rapper MC Ren's third studio album, Ruthless for Life.
-The song is dedicated to late rapper and former N.W.A. groupmate, Eazy-E. "Ruthless for Life" charted at 13 on U.S. Rap and 61 on the U.S. R&B. It is produced by L.T.
+The song is dedicated to late rapper and former N.W.A. groupmate, Eazy-E. "Ruthless for Life" charted at 13 on the Hot Rap Singles chart and 61 on the Hot R&B/Hip-Hop Singles & Tracks chart.
+It is produced by L.T.
 Hutton.